FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

 You may find this process useful (as I did) :P

-If you make some big mistakes with the scripts you may find yourself with an "unclean" configuration of NSX-T.
+If you make some big mistakes with the scripts that create certificates for the superuser you may find yourself with an "unclean" configuration of NSX-T.

 But if you have [scheduled some backups](http://pubs.vmware.com/nsxt-11/index.jsp?topic=%2Fcom.vmware.nsxt.admin.doc%2FGUID-E6181BF1-2CB7-4870-B508-BFAF5B47D702.html) you can still be fine ;)